templecw/arrow_detangler/README.md

     test.json
 ```

-These files were provided by _____
+These files were provided at [this](https://github.com/bernhardschaefer/handwritten-diagram-datasets) link.

-**NOTE:** The model created by the program is too large for git, so train will need to be run.
-The provided datasets will be sufficient for training a model capable of recognition with online notes.
+**NOTE:** The model created by the program is too large for git, so ```train.py``` will need to be run.
+The two provided datasets should be sufficient for training a model capable of recognition with online notes.

 ### 3. Unified Label Mapping
 ```unified_label_mapping.py``` maps all dataset-specific categories to generalized categories.
 Adjust this if you introduce new datasets or categories.